 Location.
 The Seed Library is located within the WCC Bailey Library (1st floor Gunder Myran Building).
 Hours: Open during library hours.
-The Seed Library is open to all and no ID or library card needed.
+The Seed Library is open to all; no ID or library card is needed.

 To create a seed library within the Bailey Library where students, staff, and community members can get seeds for free to start their own garden, learn about seed sowing, protect open -pollinated and unique varieties and support the fight against climate change.
 This will be a place to educate the WCC community about gardening and saving their seeds for future crops.

 Want to join the group?

 Sandy McCarthy, Faculty Librarian, WCC firstname.lastname@example.org or 734-677-5293

 Maureen Perault, Faculty Librarian, WCC email@example.com or 734-973-3407